-Group by is a type of query which is also used in power bi, there is an editor in power bi which is known as query editor window which has various queries for accessing data and such query is Group by which is used to group rows based on a given certain value.
+GROUPBY is a type of query which is also used in Power BI.
+There is an editor in Power BI, known as the “Query Editor” window, which has various queries for accessing data.
+Such a query is GROUPBY which is used to group rows based on a given value.

 Group By Function in Power BI

-Power BI GROUPBY Dax Function will group together data by collecting the information from two different tables.
-This works almost similar to the summarize function in Power BI but groupby doesn’t allow us to do any kind of implicit calculations by using calculate function instead it allows us to use the new DAX function “CURRENTGROUP()” inside the aggregation functions in the additional column it adds.
+Power BI GROUPBY DAX function will group data by collecting the information from two different tables.
+It works almost similar to the summarized function in Power BI.
+But, GROUPBY does not allow us to do any implicit calculations using the CALCULATE function.
+Instead, it allows us to use the new DAX function “CURRENTGROUP()” inside the aggregation functions in the additional column it adds.

 - [<GroupBy_columnName1>]: What is the relationship first column from any of the two tables?